dev-ishwar/ts-todo/README.md

 # ts-todo
-A simple todo app with TS
+A simple todo app with TS from Dave Gray's tutorials